zzhdbw/Orpheus-TTS/README.md

 ### Inference

+#### One-click deployment on Baseten

+Baseten is our [preferred inference partner](#todo) for Orpheus.
+Get a dedicated deployment with real-time streaming on production-grade infrastructure [in one click on Baseten](https://www.baseten.co/library/orpheus-tts/).

 #### Simple setup on colab

 We offer a standardised prompt format across languages, and these notebooks illustrate how to use our models in English.